-Written by program assistant Cat Guzman 10F
+Written by former program assistant Cat Guzman 10F

 Welcome, new students!
 Now that the semester has already started, you’ve probably realized that one of the best things about Hampshire is the accessibility to faculty.
 You may have lots of questions, and there are so many potential sources to give you the answers.
 But do you ever feel intimidated, hesitant, or just plain shy in approaching faculty?
 During this time of transition to college life, social adjustment can feel tricky in and out of the classroom.
 Knowing how to approach faculty members is a necessary skill in advocating for yourself and maintaining a successful academic experience.
 Here are some tips to building these important relationships: